FAQs

 At Clive’s we are deeply concerned about any negative impacts to the environment through the ingredients we source.
 One of the most hotly debated here at Clive’s is our use of palm oil.

 Over the last couple of years, we have worked with a number of food specialists to develop a special fat to use in our pastry.
 The challenge is, to make pastry we need a fat that can be grated and added to the flour and water to be mixed.
 This means it needs to be hard at room temperature, so eliminates many oils, e.g. sunflower, olive, etc. Some food manufacturers will use a hydrogenated fat (which has undergone a chemical process to make it hard/spreadable at room temperature), but these are well documented as bad fats.
-Some food manufacturers will use animal fats, e.g. lard, but we make vegan pies!
-Therefore, the only options available to us are palm, avocado or coconut.
+Some food manufacturers will use animal fats, e.g. butter or lard, but we make vegan pies!
+Therefore, the only options available to us are palm, avocado, or coconut.

 Most alternatives aren’t as productive per acre as palm, so more land is needed to produce the same quantities.
 We are also mindful that rising demand for coconut and avocado oil will face the same issues that palm faces through clearing land, and therefore habitats, for production.
 The New Scientist reports…”while palm oil has acquired a reputation as a villain, the plant itself, called oil palm, is something of a hero.
-It is up to nine times as productive per hectare as other sources of vegetable oils such as rapeseed (canola) and soybeans, meaning it requires less land.”
+It is up to nine times as productive per hectare as other sources of vegetable oils such as rapeseed (canola) and soybeans, meaning it requires less land.

 We source our palm oil from Colombia due to their commitment to sustainable production.
 This is supported by the country signing a zero-deforestation commitment in order to distance itself from the environmental problems occurring in Southeast Asia.